sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--cache-directory <dir>``

-    Configure a directory where the PHPUnit test runner can cache data such as test results (required for reordering tests based on previous failures, for instance) or information about tested code as well as test code generated using static analysis (significantly improves performance of code coverage analysis, for instance).
+    Configure a directory where the PHPUnit test runner stores data between test suite runs.
+The following data is stored in this directory:

+    - ``test-results``: Results of the previous test suite run (used for reordering tests based on previous defects or duration with the ``--order-by`` option, for instance; see :ref:`appendixes.configuration.phpunit.cacheResult`)
+    - ``code-coverage``: Results of static analysis of tested code and test code (only written when code coverage reporting is requested; significantly improves performance of code coverage analysis on subsequent runs)

 ``--generate-configuration``